rkan0/figures_publications/readme.md

-Figures for work - here with generated data set as the original research (experimental) data is protected.
+Figures for publications - here with generated data set as the original research (experimental) data is protected.

 ## Scatterplot with connected paired data points